Kai (conjunction)

-Kai is a word that is a conjunction meaning "and" in Ancient Greek (καί, /grc/), Modern Greek (και, /el/), Coptic (ⲕⲁⲓ, /cop/) and Esperanto (kaj, /eo/).
+Kai is a conjunction meaning "and" in Ancient Greek (καί, /grc/), Modern Greek (και, /el/), Coptic (ⲕⲁⲓ, /cop/) and Esperanto (kaj, /eo/).

 Kai is the most frequent word in any Greek text, and thus used by statisticians to assess authorship of ancient manuscripts based on the number of times it is used.

 Ligature

 Because of its frequent occurrence, kai is sometimes abbreviated in Greek manuscripts and in signage, by a ligature (comparable to Latin &), written as ϗ (uppercase variant Ϗ; Coptic variant ⳤ), formed from kappa (κ) with an extra lower stroke.

 It may occur with the varia above it: ϗ̀.

 Two possible renderings of the kai abbreviation.

 One form of kai in medieval minuscule handwriting.

 For representation in electronic texts the kai symbol has its own Unicode positions: GREEK KAI SYMBOL (U+03D7) and GREEK CAPITAL KAI SYMBOL (U+03CF).

 Authorship of ancient texts

 The number of common words which express a general relation ('and', 'in', 'but', 'I', 'to be') is random with the same distribution at least among the same genre.
-By contrast, the occurrence of the definite article "the" cannot be modeled by simple probabilistic laws because the number of nouns with definite article depends on the subject matter.
+By contrast, the occurrence of the definite article "the" cannot be modeled by simple probabilistic laws because the number of nouns with a definite article depends on the subject matter.

 Table 1 has data about the epistles of Saint Paul.
 2nd Thessalonians, Titus, and Philemon were excluded because they were too short to give reliable samples.
 From an analysis of these and other data the first 4 epistles (Romans, 1 Corinthians, 2 Corinthians, and Galatians) form a consistent group, and all the other epistles lie more than 2 standard deviations from the mean of this group (using $\chi^2$ statistics).